Online Directory Business Model and Plan

 - We learned the hard way the cost of running an offline advertisement.

 - After-sales required a lot of support.
 There were times our guys had to take the camera (yeah, we used our own camera as we did not have mobile phones with good cameras back then) and click pictures of businesses.

 - Online ad space did not sell like hotcakes.
-We found advertisers only on the property and builders page other than the home page.
+We found advertisers only on the property and builders page other than on the home page.

 Despite all the hiccups, challenges, etc., the business was a success.